MitocGroup/deep-framework/README.md

 To see the power of `DEEP Framework`, execute the following 4 simple steps in command line:

-1. Install DEEP CLI, also known as deepify: `npm install deepify -g`
+1. `npm install deepify -g` # Install DEEP CLI, also known as deepify
 > deepify is a collection of tools that empower developers and devops engineers to automate the management of web apps built on top of DEEP ecosystem.

-2. Using deepify, dump locally the helloworld example: `deepify helloworld ~/deep-hello-world`
+2. `deepify helloworld ~/deep-hello-world` # Using deepify, dump locally the helloworld example
 > deepify will clone the repository from GitHub and pull all the dependencies in one place.

-3. Using deepify, run locally the helloworld example: `deepify server ~/deep-hello-world -o`
+3. `deepify server ~/deep-hello-world -o` # Using deepify, run locally the helloworld example
 > deepify launches a web server that can be used for local development, without making calls to web services from cloud providers like AWS.

-4. Using deepify, deploy to AWS the helloworld example: `deepify deploy ~/deep-hello-world`
+4. `deepify deploy ~/deep-hello-world` # Using deepify, deploy to AWS the helloworld example
 > deepify provisions the infrastructure and deploys the web app, empowering developers and devops engineers to automate the process.